cityTesting/citytesting.github.io/_posts/2023-03-05-Wiremock-Stateful-Behaviour.md

 ![](https://i.imgur.com/LZ5WsJI.png)

 WireMock also has other features that make it useful for testing APIs.
 For example, it can be used to simulate network latency or errors in responses.
 It also supports matching requests based on various criteria such as headers or query parameters.

-To use WireMock for testing, you'll need to add it as a dependency in your project and configure it appropriately.
-You can find more information on how to do this on their website at https://wiremock.org/.

 [More info on Wiremock](https://wiremock.org/docs/stateful-behaviour/)